puppetlabs/puppetlabs-helm/README.md

 ##### `sign`

-Use a PGP private key to sign this package
+Specifies whether to use a PGP private key to sign the package.

 Values: `'true','false'`